Scientific: Olea europaea

 Propagation: Seed, cutting

-Additional comments: Easily transplanted.
-Many municipalities now require planting of non-flowering forms due to allergenic properties.
-Non-flowering cultivars include 'Swan Hill' and 'Wilsoni'.
-'Little Ollie' (dwarf mutated hybrid of Olea europaea or a hybrid of O. verrucosa) rarely flowers and fruits.
+Additional comments: Olive trees are easily transplanted.
+Many municipalities now require the planting of non-flowering forms due to the allergenic properties of the olive tree's male flowers and the surface staining of concrete and asphalt surfaces by smashed olive fruits.
+Common cultivars that grow few or no flowers or fruits include 'Swan Hill' and 'Wilsoni'.
+'Little Ollie' (a dwarf mutated hybrid of Olea europaea or a hybrid of O. verrucosa) that is used as a landscape shrub also rarely flowers and fruits.
 'Bonita' and 'Majestic Beauty' produce only a few tiny fruit making them more desirable for landscape purposes.

-Highly revered for fruit production within the U.S., especially in the central Valley of California.
+Olive trees are highly revered for fruit production within the United States, especially in the central Valley of California.
 In Europe, olive is primarily grown for oil extraction.
 Cultivars most commonly employed for fruit production include 'Manzanillo', 'Mission', 'Ascolano' and 'Sevilano'.
+Olive trees in old northern Greek olive orchards have a picturesque trunk.